Energization of Overhead Wires on the Valley Line Southeast LRT

 Thank you for your understanding and patience as the project progresses.

-For the most current, up-to-date information in your area, please visit https://transedlrt.ca/advisories/.
+For the most current, up-to-date information in your area, please visit http://transedlrt.ca/advisories/.

 Please refer to the attached map for more details.
 For more information, visit our website transedlrt.ca or contact us via email at info@transedlrt.ca or by phone 780-224-0964.